notseanray/speak/README.md

 * Multithreaded (Soon)
 * Easy setup

+<h1 align=center>Status</h1>
+Please, do not try to use Speak yet, I'm working every day to make this happend.

+In less than one week I'll deploy an usable version.
+But I need to create the rest of the algorithm, from scratch.
+With 0 inspiration.

 <h1 align=center>Setup</h1>
 Currently Speak is not published, and is in Beta, please don't use it.